LouWii/ErgoMax/README.md

 We are using several libraries in this project.

-* keyboard_parts.pretty https://github.com/colemarkham/keyboard_parts.pretty - The Kailh hotswap socket footprint is taken from this project, and has been slightly modified.
+* keyboard_parts.pretty [https://github.com/colemarkham/keyboard_parts.pretty](https://github.com/colemarkham/keyboard_parts.pretty) - The Kailh hotswap socket footprint is taken from this project, and has been slightly modified.
 The 2U stabilizer footprint is from this library as well.
-* ProMicroKiCad https://github.com/Biacco42/ProMicroKiCad - The schema and footprint for the ProMicro
+* ProMicroKiCad [https://github.com/Biacco42/ProMicroKiCad](https://github.com/Biacco42/ProMicroKiCad) - The schema and footprint for the ProMicro
-* Keebio-Parts.pretty https://github.com/keebio/Keebio-Parts.pretty - Footprints for the diodes, the PJ320A jack connector, and resistors
+* Keebio-Parts.pretty [https://github.com/keebio/Keebio-Parts.pretty](https://github.com/keebio/Keebio-Parts.pretty) - Footprints for the diodes, the PJ320A jack connector, and resistors

 ### 3D models

 Kicad can generate nice 3D previews of PCBs and their components.

 As we're using components that are not included in KiCad 3d templates, you'll need to add the next models into your KiCad template folder.
-On Windows, it's `C:\Users\YOURNAME\kicad\template`.
+On Windows, it's `C:\Users\YOURNAME\kicad\template`, on OSX it's `/Users/YOURNAME/kicad/template`.
 If the folder doesn't exist, create it.

-The 3D models of the hotswap sockets can be found there: https://github.com/qmk/qmk_hardware.
+The 3D models of the hotswap sockets can be found there: [https://github.com/qmk/qmk_hardware](https://github.com/qmk/qmk_hardware).
 Copy `kailh_socket_mx.stp` into your KiCad template folder.

 I couldn't find a 3D model for the PJ320A jack connector.
-The closest I found is this https://www.cui.com/product/resource/3dmodel/sj2-3574a-smt-tr, which gives a good preview of a real PJ320A.
+The closest I found is this [https://www.cui.com/product/resource/3dmodel/sj2-3574a-smt-tr](https://www.cui.com/product/resource/3dmodel/sj2-3574a-smt-tr), which gives a good preview of a real PJ320A.
 Copy `CUI_SJ2-3574A-SMT-TR.step` into your KiCad template folder.

-I modified this MX Switch 3D model https://grabcad.com/library/cherry-mx-switches-mx-1 and included it in the `libs/3dmodels` folder of the project as `MX-clean-ergomax.step`.
+I modified this MX Switch 3D model [https://grabcad.com/library/cherry-mx-switches-mx-1](https://grabcad.com/library/cherry-mx-switches-mx-1) and included it in the `libs/3dmodels` folder of the project as `MX-clean-ergomax.step`.

-I also modified a 2U stabilizer model that I found there https://grabcad.com/library/cherry-mx-stabilizer-mx-1.
+I also modified a 2U stabilizer model that I found there [https://grabcad.com/library/cherry-mx-stabilizer-mx-1](https://grabcad.com/library/cherry-mx-stabilizer-mx-1).
 The file is also included in the `libs/3dmodels` folder of the project as `Stabilizer-closed-ergomax.step`.

-I once again modified a ProMicro 3D model https://grabcad.com/library/arduino-pro-micro-1.
+I once again modified a ProMicro 3D model [https://grabcad.com/library/arduino-pro-micro-1](https://grabcad.com/library/arduino-pro-micro-1).
 The file is called `Pro-micro-clean-ergomax.step` and is stored in `libs/3dmodels`.